daguilarm/belich-tables/README.md

 #### Search

-Override this method if you want to perform extra steps when the search has been cleared.
+Override this method if you want to perform extra steps when the search has been cleared:

 ```php
 public function clearSearch(): void